 Improvements in texture, colour, thickness, and contractions can be achieved with combination treatments.

 Hypertrophic scars are thickened, raised scars.
 They can be red, pigmented or flesh coloured.
 Frequently, hypertrophic scars are mistaken for keloid scars.

-This type of scar occurs when the skin is stretched rapidly; such as during rapid growth, pregnancy or simply weight gain.
+This type of scar occurs when the skin is stretched rapidly, such as during rapid growth pregnancy or simply weight gain.

-Surgical scars are usually fairly undetectable but may occasionally result in red or hyper pigmented, thickened and rope-like scarring.
-Senior Dermal clinicians at Melbourne Laser & Aesthetic Centre work closely with a Breast Surgeon to offer surgical correction and non-surgical scar reduction options to provide enhanced confidence and appearance.
+Surgical scars are usually undetectable but may occasionally result in red or hyperpigmented thickened and rope-like scarring.
+The centre directors work with a breast surgeon to offer surgical correction and non-surgical scar reduction options to provide enhanced confidence and appearance.

+All cosmetic surgery scars including plastic surgery and liposuction scars are effectively treated.
 Different types of scars respond to different treatment modalities.
 Often several modalities offer optimum results.
-Call 03 8686 5786 for a comprehensive assessment.
+A comprehensive assessment is the first step.

 Traumatic scars are acquired through accidents.
 Whether a scar is the result of a motorcar accident, falling or bumping yourself.
 This can lead to hypertrophic or atrophic , keloid scars or pigmented scars.
 Laser technologies and cosmetic scar removal techniques can be used to improve texture and colour and assist in reducing scar visibility.
 Scars may become completely invisible or reduced, depending on the type of scar.